Joshfairhead/Obsidian/Immanent/Regen Foundation/Product/Commonwealth Sign up.md

 - Discussions live on commonwealth.im/regen so go there as first stop.
 - Clicking the `Log in` button in the top right of the screen to get started.
 - You are then presented with a number of options; Email, Github, Discord & Wallet.
-- While you can technically log-in with any of these options, you can't do much without a wallet address so its best to just select the wallet option.
-You can associate other profiles later if you choose.
+- While you can technically log-in with any of these options but you can't do much without a wallet address so its best to choose the wallet option.
+You can associate other profiles later if you like.
 - Assuming you have Keplr installed and then select the wallet option you'll be able to Keplr in the drop down menu.
 - Upon doing so Commonwealth will ask you to select an address; it's likely you only have one at this stage so select it.
 - This will open your wallet and ask you to sign a transaction of 0 $REGEN, worth $0.